 The formula for determining the local share for charter schools is a clear source of consternation for charter school leaders.
 Charter school leaders perceive the current system to lack transparency and be excessively variable from year-to-year and across districts.
 Part of the problem stems from the issues motivating our recommendations around addressing local capacity-Delaware's current funding formula drives the allocation of state revenue in a mostly equal way across districts and charter schools, meaning that differences in local funding create inequities.
 A formula that accounted for both state and local revenue to generate funding targets and then met those targets through a combination of state and local revenue would also address variability around charter schools' local shares.
-If charter school funding were driven by a target based on student needs and was inclusive of both state and local revenue, it would not matter how much local revenue would fill in the difference to achieve the funding target.
+If charter school funding were driven by a target based on student needs and was inclusive of both state and local revenue, it would not matter how much local revenue charter schools received from any given district or from year-to-year, because the state revenue would fill in the difference to achieve the funding target.
 In the absence of such a method, the state could simplify the calculation of the local share to be based on local revenue per student residing in the district from the current expense tax rather than expenditures from local sources.
 Revenue should be more stable from year to year compared to expenditures and the concern around transparency related to which expenditures are being excluded from the local cost calculation would be alleviated.
 This change would not, however, address the variability in local revenue raised per student (and therefore provided to charter schools) across districts.